MehtA-AI-AIMLResearchBootcamp22/Midterm-/index.md

 The model observed some specific differences in part of speech usage between men and women, such as women using more interjections, modals, adjectives, and proper nouns, while men use more comparative adverbs and superlative adverbs.
 All of these can be used to tell the gender of the author of a book.
 Although I expected men to write shorter, more concise sentences, the length of the sentence appeared to not matter too much, only leaning slightly towards the female side.

 In general, based on these features, I suspect that an important part of the difference between male and female writing is influenced heavily by the scarcity of female authors at that time.
-As I observed when looking through the female texts, almost all the books contained a section explaining why and how they recieved education and wrote the book as a female, as well as addressing their female audience and in general making many references to genderl.
+As I observed when looking through the female texts, almost all the books contained a section explaining why and how they recieved education and wrote the book as a female, as well as addressing their female audience and in general making many references to gender.
 Because female writers were so scarce back then, these authors probably were compelled to justify their writing by making references to their gender in the book.
 On the other hand, the male authors' books usually did not contain any part or reference to the author's gender, or gender in general.
 This is supported by the use of the female authors of the words "woman" and "madam", as well as their use of pronouns.

 ## Code